Searching for heavy Higgs in supersymmetric final states at the LHC: Conclusion

 Complementing our analysis in the missing energy final state, we also explored the possibility of heavy Higgs decays to long lived chargino.
 These chargino travel a finite distance in the detector before decaying, therefore producing the disappearing track signature.
 Heavy Higgs decays to long lived chargino can involve visible states along with disappearing track in the detector e.g. jets or leptons.
 We demonstrate that boost gained by the chargino due to on-shell Higgs mediator might be exploited for such searches potentially increasing the reach of LHC searches for disappearing track analyses in addition opening another channel for heavy Higgs searches.

-While the existence of susy at the LHC is increasingly being doubted, all attempts should be made to search for a possible signature before abandoning the avenue.
+While the existence of susy at the LHC is increasingly being doubted, all attempts should be made to search for a possible signature before abandoning the idea of SUSY.
 With this in mind, the heavy Higgs decays to susy present an interesting opportunity to search for new physics scenarios at the HL-LHC.